|Stay home - Dream big- Book your next adventure|

-In an effort to control overcrowding and increase safety on Western Europe’s highest mountain, new regulations have been introduced to climb Mont Blanc (4,810 m) via its normal route, the Gouter route or Royal Route from Saint-Gervais-les-Bains.
+In an effort to control overcrowding and increase safety on Western Europe’s highest mountain, new regulations have been introduced for those willing to climb Mont Blanc (4,810 m) in several days via its normal route, the Gouter route or Royal Route from Saint-Gervais-les-Bains.

-Starting in 2019, it will be mandatory to make personal reservations on a mountain hut prior to the ascent.
-This puts a cap to the number of climbers on the mountain’s most popular and busiest route to 214 per day, which corresponds to the capacity of the shelters along that route.
+Starting this summer season 2019 (June 1st to September 29th), it will be mandatory for climbers on the normal route to hold a personal reservation on one of the mountain huts of the itinerary.
+This puts a cap to the number of climbers on the mountain’s most popular and busiest route.

 Are you planning to climb Mont Blanc this season?
 Here’s what you need to know about the new regulations & booking process: